-Milan, the world capital of fashion, is a city where the allure of tradition meets modern innovation.
-Every type of traveller is catered for whether you are looking for ancient history, modern and contemporary art, historic buildings, skyscrapers, shopping, good food, Italian design, sport or tranquil trips to nearby neighbouring areas like Lake Como or the wine areas of Franciacorta.
-If you’re lucky enough to spend several days in Milan, rest assured that the city has so much to offer that, whatever your interests are, you can count on a wide range of activities and experiences.
+Milano, the world capital of fashion, is a city where the allure of tradition meets modern innovation.
+Every type of traveller is catered for.
+Whether you are looking for ancient history, modern and contemporary art, historic buildings, skyscrapers, shopping, good food, Italian design, sport, or relaxing trips to nearby areas like Lake Como or the wine areas of Franciacorta.
+If you are lucky enough to spend several days in Milano, rest assured that the city has so much to offer that, whatever your interests are, you can count on a wide range of activities and experiences.

 Below are the best suggestions for thematic areas of interest:

 Top of everyone’s list is the unmissable Leonardo Da Vinci’s famous Last Supper wall painting but if you also want to find out more about the famous Italian master, here are the best places to visit:

 - The National Museum of Science and Technology Leonardo da Vinci

 The museum houses the largest permanent exhibition in the world dedicated to Leonardo da Vinci’s technical and scientific studies with over 170 items (70 models and historical replicas, 33 natural specimens, 18 ancient volumes, 17 casts, 14 frescos and paintings, 6 ancient artefacts, 13 historical facsimiles) and 39 multimedia installations.

 - The Pinacoteca Ambrosiana

 Step inside to admire some of Leonardo's paintings, as well as notes and drawings from his working sketch book and diary, the famous Codex Atlanticus.